tansweeyang/Im-not-a-robot/README.md

 **Im-not-a-robot** is a multipurpose Discord bot that offers a variety of utility tools, including a translator, dictionary, currency converter, and timer.
 The goal of this Discord bot is help worldwide connection easier.
 It can be easily added to your Discord server using the invite link provided below.

-**Ideas for contribution:**
-- Use Natural Language Processing to replace boring commands
-- Code Optimizations
-- Change Software Architecture to Microservices

 ## Table of Contents
 - [Installation](#installation)
 - [Features](#features)